 • inspired by "hijacking" plants mechanisms for nutrition yet, necessity to water them constantly

 Can we consider all biotechnologies, from agriculture to bioengineering, as technology related to life and thus on managing Bernard's cycles (homeostasis)?
-Can it be extended to synthesic cycles like loops and recursion in programming?
+Can it be extended to synthetic cycles like loops and recursion in programming?

 See also